8 Ways To Grow As A Teacher

 6. Listen to Students

 They’ll let you know how you’re doing, and how any changes to your teaching are “going.”
 You just have to be willing to listen with an open mind and grow based on the feedback.

 7. Stay Curious

-One of the easiest ways to grow as a teacher and change your craft of teaching will undoubtedly lead to another.
-Stay curious, respond to new thinking with a critical eye and a heart full of possibility.
+One of the easiest ways to grow as a teacher and change your craft of teaching is to stay curious, and to respond to new thinking with a critical eye and a heart full of possibility.